Financial freedom: what to know about paying your own bills

 It sounds simple, but the first step to successfully handling your own bill payments is knowing the complete list of all bills you’re responsible for paying.
 Staying organized allows you to know how much money you need to spend each month — and when.
 Make a list of your bills and also include:

 - The monthly payment amount (if it varies, estimate an average amount so you know what you need to budget for and have available)

 - Contact information for the service provider so you can easily reach out if there’s a question or problem

 Decide how to pay

-A smarter way to pay your bills?
+A smart way to pay your bills?
 Online.
-Wells Fargo Online Bill Pay® lets you do everything right from your account.
-It makes it easy to pay your bills, especially if you use recurring payments.
+Wells Fargo Online Bill Pay makes it easy to pay your bills right from your account, especially if you use recurring payments.
 Doing so means you don’t need to worry about forgetting to pay your bill.

 Should you pay early?

 All your bills have due dates.
 It’s important you pay these in full and on time for several reasons.
 Late payments could impact your credit score, and they’ll usually lead to additional charges, like late fees.

 Paying by the due date will put you in the clear — but in some cases, you may want to pay in advance.
 Depending on the service provider or company, paying in advance could give you a discount or other perk.
 It never hurts to ask if you can get a benefit for being proactive with your payments.